bitschmidty/bitcoinops.github.io/_posts/en/newsletters/2020-08-05-newsletter.md

-- **Sydney meetup discussion:** Anonymized participants discussed resolved bugs in the Bitcoin Core build system over the past months and the future challenges of building and distributing Bitcoin Core binaries on Mac OS in light of notarization requirements and Apple transitioning from Intel to ARM processors.
+- **Sydney meetup discussion:** Anonymized participants discussed resolved bugs in the Bitcoin Core build system over the past months and the future challenges of building and distributing Bitcoin Core binaries on MacOS in light of notarization requirements and Apple transitioning from Intel to ARM processors.
 Other topics included updates to the [SIGHASH_ANYPREVOUT][topic sighash_noinput] proposal, generalized Bitcoin-compatible channels, and the latest thinking